 How to Optimize Your Software Delivery Pipeline

 Your software delivery pipeline needs to be as efficient as possible.
+This is true whether it's a Continuous Delivery pipeline or not.

 That’s because you need to release more, faster.
 At the same time, your product is getting more complex.
 There’s more code, files, and assets to manage than ever before.
 And you have different teams contributing across your software assembly line.